SalesforceOTR/botyonce/README.md

  botyonce hangout me [title] - Creates a Hangout with the given title and returns the URL.

- botyonce help - Displays all of the help commands that botyonce knows about.

- botyonce help <query> - Displays all help commands that match <query>.

  botyonce image me <query> - The Original.
 Queries Google Images for <query> and returns a random top result.

  botyonce keep http://ninjas-20.herokuapp.com alive - Add inputted url to the collection of urls set to be pinged